 8. Criteria for judging is based on creativity of visual images, visual and audio production quality (irrespective of the cost of production), and the originality of the storytelling in any genre.

-9. All Official Selections for each of the four categories will be announced on the LFF website and social media platforms.
-Directors will also be notified by email between March 7th and 17th,
+9. All Official Selections for each of the five categories will be announced on the LFF website and social media platforms.
+Directors will also be notified regarding their film’s acceptance by email by March 23rd.

 TERMS

-3. Student films and videos must present proper documentation from their academic institution.
+4. Directors must submit proper documentation from their academic institution.
 Examples include an academic ID of the director/producer or documents from an academic adviser or institution.
+We must be able to see and identify the date or graduation or anticipated date.
 Any films submitted as a student film without proper identification will not be judged or considered for exhibition.

 8. Running time, including credits, should not exceed 25 minutes.